• Skip to Content

 The University of Alabama’s logo

-Drama, Artistic, or Musical Achievement - 2017 Apr 20
+Drama, Artistic, or Musical Achievement - 2018 May 4

 UA Alumni Association Recognizes Students

 The National Alumni Association of The University of Alabama recognizes and honors one male and one female in the senior class to receive the Alumni Student Award.
 The association also recognizes and honors students in the senior class.
-The students have excelled in academics and extracurricular activities, shown strength of character and maturity, and displayed exceptional hospitality.
+The students have excelled in academics and extracurricular activities, shown strength of character and maturity and displayed exceptional hospitality.

 The University of Alabama’s logo

-Academic Award - 2017 Apr 20
+Academic Award - 2018 May 4

 The University of Alabama’s logo

-Academic competition - 2017 Apr 20
+Academic competition - 2018 May 3

 UA Inducts Top Students Into Omicron Delta Kappa Honor Society

 The Omicron Delta Kappa Society is the national leadership honor society for college students, faculty, staff, administrators and alumni that recognizes and encourages superior scholarship, leadership, and exemplary character.
 Membership in ODK is a mark of the highest distinction and honor.
-Omicron Delta Kappa recognizes and encourages achievement in scholarship; athletics; campus or community service, social and religious activities, and campus government; journalism, speech, and the mass media; and creative and performing arts.
+Omicron Delta Kappa recognizes and encourages achievement in scholarship; athletics; campus or community service; social and religious activities; campus government; journalism, speech and the mass media; and creative and performing arts.

 The University of Alabama’s logo

-Honor Society - 2017 Apr 17
+Honor Society - 2018 Apr 24

 UA Students Inducted into Anderson Society

 The Anderson Society is a leadership honorary that recognizes students who have made significant contributions to The University of Alabama.
-Twenty-five students are accepted each year; and seven honorary memberships are awarded to faculty and graduating seniors.
+Twenty-four students are accepted each year; and seven honorary memberships are awarded to faculty and graduating seniors.
 While these contributions often take many forms, there are certain qualities of members of the Anderson Society that are prominently and ubiquitously found -- an immersion into some sort of community service, passion for improving the university community through both explicit and implicit means, and persistent effort to attain excellence in some sphere of university life.
 Once an Anderson initiate, members are expected to continue to devote themselves to service, some directly under the auspices of the Anderson Society, but much more individually.

 The University of Alabama’s logo

-Honor Society - 2017 Apr 17
+Honor Society - 2018 Apr 24

 UA Inducts Top Students Into Mortar Board Honor Society

 Mortar Board is the premier national honor society recognizing college seniors for superior achievement in scholarship, leadership and service.
 The University of Alabama's Hypatia Chapter is one of the oldest chapters in the nation.
-Only a select few students on each campus are invited to join this esteemed Society.
-Mortar Board members are presented with the opportunity to join a diverse group of students from vastly different disciplines and interests.
+Only a select few students on each campus are invited to join this esteemed society.
+Mortar Board members are presented with the opportunity to join a diverse group of students from different disciplines and interests.

 The University of Alabama’s logo

-Honor Society - 2017 Apr 17
+Honor Society - 2018 Apr 24

-« First ‹ Prev … 27 28 29 30 31 32 33 Next › Last »
+« First ‹ Prev … 27 28 29 30 31 32 33 34 35 36 Next › Last »

-Copyright © 2025 Merit Pages, Inc. • All Rights Reserved. • Terms of Service • Privacy Policy • Opt Out
+Copyright © 2026 Merit Pages, Inc. • All Rights Reserved. • Terms of Service • Privacy Policy • Opt Out